Practical GC Troubleshooting and Maintenance

 All components of the GC system and associated problems are systematically studied.
 The use of chromatograms as diagnostic tools is explored in depth, including baselines, peak shape and retention time inconsistencies, spurious peaks, etc.

-Laboratory based sessions are included to make an all-encompassing and thorough two day course
+Laboratory based sessions are included to make an all-encompassing and thorough one day course

 Who is this course for